MicrosoftDocs/VBA-Docs/api/Publisher.Pages.Add.md

 ## Example

-The following example adds four new pages after the first page in the publication and copies all the objects from the first page to the new pages.
+The following example adds four new pages after the first page in the publication, and copies all the objects from the first page to the new pages.

 ```vb
 Dim pgNew As Page